 It's best to put emojis at the very end of your posts and tweets, and avoid using them as bullet points.
 The more important information should be consumed by the user before the emoji meta descriptions.

-Resist changing the color on customizable emojis if manage social media for a brand account.
+Resist changing the color on customizable emojis if you manage social for a brand account.
 Every unique icon gets descriptor information, which is then read aloud by screen readers.
 This includes skin tones.

 For convenience, screen readers will often truncate a line of emojis if only one specific icon is used consecutively.
 For instance, the last line of this paragraph would be read as "10 rockets" instead of saying the word rocket 10 times.